-We have signed up to the See It Safely scheme organised by Society Of London Theatre & UK Theatre, and also supported by the Federation of Scottish Theatre.
-This means we pledge to follow the latest Government and industry COVID-19 guidelines as well as additional requirements set by the scheme.
-We have lodged our Covid risk assessment with the scheme and agreed to spot-checks.
+We were part of the See It Safely scheme organised by Society Of London Theatre & UK Theatre, and also supported by the Federation of Scottish Theatre, when this scheme was operating.
+This means we pledged to follow the latest Government and industry COVID-19 guidelines as well as additional requirements set by the scheme.
+We lodged our Covid risk assessment with the scheme and agreed to spot-checks.

-To keep you safe, we will be cleaning the venue before every performance and regularly disinfecting.
+To keep you safe, we clean the venue before every performance and regularly disinfecting.